muki01/OBD2_K-line_Reader/README.md

 I will share more information about K-Line protocols and communication later.
 Stay tuned 😉.

+You can also see [this](https://github.com/muki01/I-K_Bus) project for I/K Bus for BMW cars

 ## ⚙️Instalation
 * Open .ino file
 * 📚Instal these Libraries